 Actual measures include meeting academic benchmarks, industry certifications, or work-based experiences.
 With data provided by KYSTATS, we are able to examine this.
 As can be seen in Table 14, postsecondary education aligns fairly well with the state's definition of college readiness.
 Among those who were deemed to be both College Ready and Career Ready, 46.8% reported going on to higher education in the year since exiting high school.
 This is nearly identical to last year's rate.
 Those who are deemed College Ready have a postsecondary enrollment rate of 32.9%, down almost ten points from 2023.
 The number drops off dramatically for those not in these categories.
 Those deemed to be Career Ready go on to higher education 16.2% of the time, and those who are identified as neither College Ready nor Career Ready only go on to higher education 9.3% of the time.
-In terms of other postsecondary education, there is little variance in outcomes based on College and Career Readiness measures.
-It should be noted that over half of exiters with IEPs are not deemed to be College Ready or Career Ready at all.
+In terms of other postsecondary education, there is little variance in outcomes based on College and Career Ready or Career Ready at all.